 If you wanted your app to have a high performance in the Play Store, you should write your title and description with your user’s experience as a priority.
 Using the right keywords on the app title and description, you can get the user’s attention.
 And the app shouldn’t look like junk or promotion, for it can be suspended by the Play Store.

-Graphic assets are all the media content that you add on your app page.
+Graphic assets are all the media content that you add to your app page.
 From there, you can add screenshots and videos to promotional graphics, that define your app’s features and its functionality.

 There are some significant things on the graphics assets, such as images, feature graphics, or an icon with high resolution.
 These are optional, but having them on your app will be seen as more attractive to the users.